Table of contents

 Information required by law

-We collect UBO information to follow regulations that support transparency and prevent financial crimes.
-Money laundering and terrorism financing are examples of financial crimes.
+We collect UBO information to follow regulations that support transparency and prevent financial crimes, such as money laundering and terrorism financing.

 UBO documents by country